-A data center located on the East coast of the United States provides billing statements to five regional offices around the country, submitting IPDS output to a set group of printers.
+A data center located on the East coast of the United States provides billing statements to five regional offices around the country, submitting output to a set group of printers.
 Because these users want to keep all resource management on their MVS systems, they can use the MVS Download Receiver in InfoPrint Manager with AFP Download Plus for z/OS as a black box solution.
 They never have to move resources, and they can send jobs to their remote offices to print immediately.
 All print job and resource management takes place at the central host.

-Printing from the LAN and the host: option one
+Printing from the LAN and the host

-The print shop wants to send staff reports from the local LAN to an InfoPrint 4100 printer.
-On the night shift, it wants to use the same InfoPrint 4100 printer to print billing statements from the iSeries server.
-By creating the destination through the InfoPrint Manager Administration GUI rather than through the Management Console, the print administrator can make sure that the same destination can print jobs from both the LAN and the host.
+This print shop wants to spend the day shift printing staff reports from the local LAN.
+On the night shift, it wants to use the same InfoPrint 4100 printer to print billing statements from the pSeries server.
+By creating the destination through the InfoPrint Manager Administration GUI, the print administrator can make sure that the same destination can print jobs from both the LAN and the host.